-Communities Mental Health and Wellbeing Fund for Adults 2024/25
+Communities Mental Health and Wellbeing Fund for Adults 2025/26

 Here, in East Renfrewshire, this fund is being distributed via Voluntary Action East Renfrewshire SCIO (VAER), in partnership with our local Integrated Joint Board (IJB), Community Planning Partnership (CPP) and community organisations through our Wellbeing Network.

 This fund’s ambition is to support initiatives promoting mental health and well-being at a small-scale, grassroots, community level.
 It should be accessible to all groups, no matter how small or inexperienced they are.
 It can support both new and existing groups or projects.
-These do not have to have mental health and wellbeing as their main focus, but the application does have to clearly demonstrate how your project will benefit the mental wellbeing of people (aged 16 or over) in their community.
+They do not have to have mental health and wellbeing as their main focus, but the application does have to clearly demonstrate how your project will benefit the mental wellbeing of people (aged 16 or over) in their community.

 TSIScotNet-Logo